This is the Consumer Version.

 Sexually transmitted diseases that cause urethritis may be prevented by using a condom.

 Treatment depends on the cause of the infection.
 However, identification of the organism causing urethritis can take days.
 Thus, doctors usually begin treatment with antibiotics that cure the most common causes.
 For sexually active men, treatment is usually with a ceftriaxone injection for gonorrhea plus oral azithromycin or oral doxycycline for chlamydia.
 If tests exclude the possibility of gonorrhea and chlamydia, trimethoprim/sulfamethoxazole or a fluoroquinolone antibiotic (such as ciprofloxacin) may be used.
-Women may be treated as if they had cystitis (see Bladder Infection (Cystitis)).
+Women may be treated as if they had cystitis (see page Bladder Infection).
 An antiviral drug, such as acyclovir, may be needed for a herpes simplex infection.
 If the cause is suspected to be a sexually transmitted disease, the person's sex partners should be evaluated for treatment.
 Men who receive a diagnosis of urethritis should be tested for HIV and syphilis.